+Hey hey!
+It’s everyone’s favorite topic—hemorrhoids during pregnancy!
+Yeah, right.
 Just another one of those wonderful pregnancy side effects we can all look forward to.
 The good news is that, in most cases, hemorrhoids during pregnancy can be treated easily and naturally at home.

 Hemorrhoids are swollen or inflamed veins in the rectum and around the anus, basically varicose veins in your bum.
 There are two kinds, internal and external.

-Internal hemorrhoids are inside the rectum and usually painless, but may cause some pressure.
+- Internal hemorrhoids are inside the rectum and usually painless, but may cause some pressure.
 However, if an internal hemorrhoid prolapses (gets pushed outside) it can be very painful.

 Symptoms include rectal bleeding, itching, burning and pain or pressure, a bulge on the anus, bright red blood on toilet paper.

 - Pressure: During pregnancy, our uterus and blood volume increases, which puts more pressure on the veins that run through our anus causing them to swell.

-Hemorrhoids during pregnancy can also be a result of constipation.
-Thanks to pregnancy hormones, our bowels slow down during pregnancy and constipation can result.
+- Constipation: Thanks to pregnancy hormones, our bowels slow down during pregnancy and constipation can result.

 - Prenatal vitamins: Prenatal vitamins that contain synthetic iron may also be to blame.
 Synthetic iron can be very constipating.
 The straining that comes along with constipation can cause hemorrhoids to appear.

-Finally, increased blood flow because of pregnancy may also be to blame.
-In combination with the extra pressure from your growing uterus, extra blood flow makes veins more susceptible to becoming inflamed.
+- Increased blood flow: In combination with the extra pressure from your growing uterus, extra blood flow makes veins more susceptible to becoming inflamed.

 Though hemorrhoids can appear at any time, most moms get them in the third trimester or during labor (straining to push a baby out is a lot like straining to have a bowel movement).

 - Aloe vera.
 Apply aloe to the inflamed area for relief.
 Best to use fresh aloe vera from the leaves of a plant.
 Whole Foods sells large aloe leaves or you can get a plant at your local nursery.
 If those aren’t options, be sure to use a pure aloe vera without added chemicals and fragrances.

-Arnica.
+- Arnica.
 Apply an arnica gel (or add arnica oil to coconut oil) to the area.
 Arnica reduces inflammation and heals bruises.

 Here are more tips on how to have a great poop.

-Consume probiotics.
+- Consume probiotics.
 Whether in supplement form or from fermented foods, probiotics will help keep everything functioning and flowing.